This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Extra Features

 When we evaluate extra features, we’re really looking for things that take the grilling experience to the next level.
-Most every brand offers things like grill covers, side shelves, and basic add ons.
+Most every brand offers things like grill covers, side shelves, and basic add on’s.

 It’s hard to pick a true winner here as neither brand particularly differentiates itself.
 Traeger’s phone app is pretty cool.
 Camp Chef offers models that include propane fueled side burners that have griddle attachments to create maximum versatility in your grilling space.